Ana2335/Leetcode/README.md

-Here are my solutions to some of the leetcode problems c:
+Here are my solutions on python to some of the leetcode problems c: